-In 2018, the federal Greenhouse Gas Pollution Pricing Act come into effect in Canada.
+In 2018, the federal Greenhouse Gas Pollution Pricing Act came into effect in Canada.
 The Act implements a federal benchmark carbon pollution pricing system applied to fuel and combustible waste.
 The federal tax rate was \$10/tonne CO2e in 2018 and increases \$10/tonne annually to \$50/tonne in 2022.
+The Canadian government has committed to further pricing increases that would see the carbon price increase by \$15/tonne annually to \$170/tonne in 2030.
 This federal backstop pricing impacts provincial jurisdictions that do not have an equivalent pricing system in place.
-On April 1, 2019 in the Province of Saskatchewan and on January 1, 2020 in the Province of Alberta the federal backstop program took effect.
+On April 1, 2019 in the Province of Saskatchewan and on January 1, 2020 in the Province of Alberta the federal backstop programs took effect.
 Both provinces have subsequently obtained federal equivalency for Output Based Performance Standard programs which limit the direct financial exposure to the federal fuel tax.
 However, these programs have compliance costs associated when performance standards relative to an emissions benchmark cannot be fully met.
-Without federal equivalency, it was estimated that the annual exposure to the federal fuel tax would have been \$23 million at \$30/tonne and increasing to \$39 million at \$50/tonne.
-This would have resulted in a substantial increase to operating expenditures in these jurisdictions.

 In Saskatchewan, the Output Based Performance System (OBPS) achieved federal equivalency in the fall of 2019.
 Baytex has registered its operated facilities as an aggregate in the OBPS program.
-This program requires an annual 1.25% reduction in stationary combustion to a total 15% reduction by 2030.
-The province of Alberta has also achieved federal equivalency for its Technology Innovation and Emission Reduction (TIER) Regulations and Baytex has registered its producing oil and gas sites as an aggregate facility.
-The Alberta reduction requirement is 10% immediately from a 2020 benchmark year.
-It's estimated that annual compliance costs at \$30/tonne will approximate \$1 million.
+This program requires an annual 1.25% reduction in stationary combustion to a total 15% reduction by 2030 from a 2018 baseline year.
+The province of Alberta has also achieved federal equivalency for its Technology Innovation and Emission Reduction (TIER) Regulations and Baytex has registered its producing oil and gas sites as an aggregate facility with a baseline year of 2020.
+The Alberta reduction requirement for 2020 was 10% immediately.
+Corporately compliance costs for 2020 were \$1 million.